Xeww/Xeww/README.md

 - ⚡Currently learning all aspects of web development as a student at <a href="https://epsi.fr" target="_blank">EPSI</a>

-- 🗣️ My languages are: French-(Native), English-(Fluent)
+- 🗣️My languages are: French-(Native), English-(Fluent)

-- 🔮 I have always been vigorously interested in computers and various technologies since my childhood
+- 🔮I have always been vigorously interested in computers and various technologies since my childhood

-- 🏮 My others centers of interest are: Geography🌍, History📖, Anime🗾 and sometimes I like to play video games🎮
+- 🏮My others centers of interest are: Geography🌍, History📖, Anime🗾 and sometimes I like to play video games🎮

 ## Tools